pjflux2001/CareQuest/README.md

 <p align="center"><img src="https://github.com/pjflux2001/CareQuest/blob/master/public/architecture.png?raw=true" width = "66%" height = "66%"></p>

-1. The user navigates to the site and uploads a video file.
+1. PushBot generates regular updates (new beds in hospitals, new plasma patients/donors, stat updates) to the user and pushes them as notification
-2. Watson Speech to Text processes the audio and extracts the text.
+2. IBM Watson provides assitance to the user as CareBot as it helps him/her guide through different features and functionalities
-3. Watson Translation (optionally) can translate the text to the desired language.
-4. The app stores the translated text as a document within Object Storage.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+11.
+12.
+13.

 ## Long description